-ABOUT PROJECT ASSISTANCE: LITERARY ARTS 3
+A ABOUT PROJECT ASSISTANCE: LITERARY ARTS4

-Examples of Eligible Projects 3
+Examples of Eligible Projects 4

-Eligible Projects: Literary Organizations 3
+Eligible Projects: Literary Organizations 4

-Eligible Projects: Arts Periodicals 3
+Eligible Projects: Arts Periodicals 4

-Eligible Projects: Book Publishers 4
+Eligible Projects: Book Publishers 5

 Eligible Project Expenses - ALL Applicants 5

-Required artist compensation within project activities 5
+Required artist compensation within project activities 6

+Compensation to Elders and Knowledge Keepers 6

-Grant Amounts 5
+Grant Amounts 6

-WHO CAN APPLY 6
+V VHO CAN APPLY 6

-Designated Priority Groups 6

-Organization Eligibility 6
+Organization Eligibility 7

 Arts or Curatorial Collective Eligibility 8

-EXCLUSIONS - WHAT WILL NOT BE FUNDED 9
+E ONS - WHAT WILL NOT BE FUNDED9

-Ineligible Applicants 10
+Ineligible Applicants 11

-WHEN AND HOW TO APPLY 11
+٧ VHEN AND HOW TO APPLY 11

-Accessibility Support 11
+Accessibility Support 12

-WHAT IS NEEDED FOR THE APPLICATION 12
+٧ VHAT IS NEEDED FOR THE APPLICATION 12

 Required Support Material - All Applicants 13

-Additional Information Required from Collectives 14
+Online Profile Updates Required from Collectives 14

-Additional Information Required from Organizations 14
+Online Profile Updates Required from Publishers and Literary Organizations 15

 Financial Statement Requirements 15

-ASSESSMENT CRITERIA - HOW DECISIONS ARE MADE 16
+Н IOW FUNDING DECISIONS ARE MADE 16

-Assessment Process 17
+Assessment Process 16

+Designated Priority Groups 17

+ASSESSMENT CRITERIA 17

-NOTIFICATION OF RESULTS 17
+NOTIFICATION OF RESULTS 18

-Feedback 17
+Feedback 18

-PAYMENT OF GRANTS 17
+PAYMENT OF GRANTS AND REPORTING REQUIREMENTS 19

-Final Reports 18
+Final Reports 19

-Recognition of Grants 18
+Recognition of Grants 19

-Confidentiality of Information 18
+Confidentiality of Information 19

-CALL US.
-WE ARE HERE TO HELP 18

-ABOUT THE BC ARTS COUNCIL 19
+ABOUT THE BC ARTS COUNCIL 20

-Program guidelines are reviewed and updated regularly.
+Program guidelines are reviewed and updated with each grant program intake.

-Be sure you are working with the most current guidelines for each intake.
-Updates to guidelines made after the original posting will be highlighted.
+Be sure you are working with the most current guidelines.

+Any updates to guidelines made after the grant program opens will be highlighted.